wearebraid/drupal-jsonapi-extractor/README.md

 const spider = new Spider({ baseURL })

 spider.crawl('/node/blog')
+// or to crawl every published node spider.crawlNodes()
 ```
 While the above `Spider` does crawl through an entire set of content types it does
 not actually do anything with the results.
 This is where we introduce the